 Biologically, this is a great design.
 If we had to wait for our rational mind to tell us to flee from the tiger or to turn the wheel of the car suddenly, it might be too late.
 Socially, however, this “low road” does not serve us.
 Many outstanding psychologists, biologists, and medical doctors have dedicated their life to exploring and explaining the way our animal body contributes to and shapes our psyche (Levine, 2010; Porges, 2011; Chitty, 2013; Van der Kolk, 2014).

-Social beings, for better or worse.
+We are social beings, for better or worse.

 As inherently social beings, any slighting (or downright horrific) behavior activates the same defensive response in our nervous system that is firing when a gazelle spots a tiger across the plain.
 This response churns vast amounts of energy inside our bodies that would usually be used for fighting or fleeing.